buddhaman/AnymaEngine/Readme.md

 Brain update rate will be 1 / 6 of the

 #### TODO
-- Handle user input.
-- Move the 2D camera with the mouse.
 - Move the 2D camera with WASD.
 - Implement scrolling.
 - Render a creature.